DC Parking Tickets: How Much They Cost and What to Do If You Get One

 How to Pay a DC Parking Ticket

-By phone: Call (866) 893-5023
+Phone: (866) 893-5023

 How to Contest a DC Parking Ticket

-If you think your ticket was wrong, you have the right to fight it.
 DC law recognizes seven valid defenses for parking violations:

 1. You were not the owner or lessee of the vehicle at the time